|Text on Button||PIKLE RITE - MR. PIKLE KEEPS YOUR WEIGHT RIGHT!|

 Litho Printing: PIKLE-RITE CO. - PULASKI WISCONSIN - CHICAGO, ILLINOIS

-In 1946, the Pikle-Rite company began advertising their product on buttons with their mascot, Mr. Pikle.
-The Wisconsin-based company was begun when Pikle-Rite Company, a previously unincorporated entity, bought a pickle-making business in 1942.
-Through advertisements like this button, the pickle company grew from a small family enterprise to a franchise sold in grocery stores across the Midwest.
+The Pikle-Rite Company, a previously unincorporated entity based in Wisconsin, bought a pickle-making business in 1942.
+In 1946, the Pikle-Rite company began advertising their product with their mascot, Mr. Pikle.
+Through these advertisements, Pikle-Rite grew from a small family enterprise to a franchise sold in grocery stores across the Midwest.